runicscribe/worldbuilding-docs/dae-machina/culture/organizations/xhal_nations.md

 They are inhabited primarly by the Ael'xhal and xhal'fae, as well as the xhao'fae, a small number of merfae, and a large number of dragons, many of which who have uniquly close relations to the local Ael.

 Prior to the rise of the Uon, much of the Xuon continent and eastern Kita Lau was joined together as the Xeres Empire.
 After the war and the subsequent cataclysm, much of this region as shattered into small, fracticious tribes.
+A number of Xhal also wound up on Eaos, and have integrated into the various nations of that continent.

 Western and central Kita Lau hosts a more diverse mix of larger states and countries as well as smaller tribes.
+The largest of these countries is Dragonhalls, a 3000-year-old series of cities built into a chain of mountains and ruled by a family of dragons.

 Several of the states in the westernmost reaches of Kita Lau are nominally protectorates of the Empire of the Rising Sun, although still retain substantial independance.

-Span Kita Lau and Xuon.
+Historically, most of the Xhal were under the dominion of various dragons.
+After the events of the Uon war, the only notable dragon-ruled regions are Dragonhalls in eastern Kita Lau, and a handful of scattered Xeres remnants among the shards of Xuon.
-Mostly seperate tribes.
+There are still quite a number of dragons dwelling in and around western Kita Lau.
+They have little interation with the Aeldar of the region, though some tribes do revere them as gods.

 ## Protectorates of the Empire of the Rising Sun